gugarosa/libras_decoder/README.md

 ## Usage

-### Download Pre-Trained Hand Detection Models
+### Pre-Train Hand Detection Models

 The first step to recognize the gesture alphabet lies in identifying and tracking hand's movement.
-To accomplish such a procedure, one needs to pre-train its hand detection model (usually performed with the Egohands dataset).
+To accomplish such a procedure, one needs to [pre-train](https://github.com/jkjung-avt/hand-detection-tutorial) its hand detection model (usually performed with the Egohands dataset).

 ### Train and Evaluate Classification Model